 Answer C is wrong.
 The thimble of the micrometer has 50 increments of .01 millimeters.

 Answer D is correct.
 The answer is 14.5 mm.
-It is important to remember that there are increments on both sides of the sleeve.
+It is important to remember that increments are on both sides of the sleeve.

 19. Which brake line is best suited for automotive brake line replacement?